david8128/Electeam-Sharky/README.md

 # Electeam-Sharky-ESP32
-This is the firmware for the ESP32 WROOM 32 microcontroller where throttle, break, LCD screen, motor and more systems are integrated.
+This is the firmware for the ESP32-WROOM-32 microcontroller where throttle, break, LCD screen, motor and more systems are integrated.
 ![Schematic](https://drive.google.com/uc?export=view&id=18NEBAM3f7z6DvfUNkW7gQg9mj4XFdRmA)

+> The PCB Kicad folder is located in (controller_bldc_kicad_Sch_PCB/)[https://github.com/david8128/Electeam-Sharky-ESP32/tree/main/controller_bldc_kicad_Sch_PCB]
+## Electrical Specifications for the PCB electronics

+#### Power
+Relay for the Operator Presence Control - aka.
+Death Man Security System (HAT901 12VDC 20A) = 0.96 W
-This is a result of a modification of the MCPWM BLDC motor control(hall sensor feedback) Example from ESP-IDF library.
+>MOSFET has been considered for de OPC but the consumtion is higher (Using IRF1010N with a ) For this project is used the MCPWM BLDC motor control (hall sensor feedback) example from ESP-IDF library.

+#### Battery
+When battery is fully charged the voltage is 42V.
+The BMS open the discharging circuit when the battery voltage is under 32V.
+*This modes will be reviewed under the light of the Shell Echo Marathon Competition.*
+## Modes

+### Acceleration Optimized

+### Soft Start

+### Manual

-Here you have the documentation of the example:
+Here you have the documentation of the MCPWM-Hall_Sensor example:

 ## MCPWM BLDC motor control(hall sensor feedback) Example